techy-Nik/Git_commands_cheat_sheet/README.md

 It searches command history for a specific command or keyword Command 7 : find . -name "*.log"
-It recursively searches the current directory for files ending with .log
+It recursively searches the current directory for files ending with .log Command 8 : "xargs"
+It builds and executes command from standard input